greatcyan/portfolio/repair tracking sheet.md

 ## Linksphere Technologies Repair Tracking Sheet
 ### Overview
 The goal of the repair tracking sheet project is to organize the board repair process by recording all board repair activities using the tracking sheet.
-Additionally, it's also used to effectively plan shipments and track commissions per board.
+Additionally, it's also used to effectively plan shipments and track performance.
+Automatic calculation for commissions per board is also included in this project.

 ### Tools
 -  VBA